CCOSTAN/Home-AssistantConfig/config/custom_components/README.md

   </h4>
 </div>
 <p><font size="3">
 Custom Components.
-Comstimes I use them for temporary fixes to existing components.
+Sometimes I use them for temporary fixes to existing components.
 Sometimes I use them to extend functionality with niche components other people have written but haven't merged into the main HASS branch.
-Either way, a great way to extend the power of Home Assistant</p>
+Either way, a great way to extend the power of Home Assistant.
+The main management component now for custom components is HACS.
+This is the Home Assistant community store.
+It allows for point and click installations of Custom Components.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="http://www.vCloudInfo.com/tag/iot">